 Some resources are too complex to be handled only through the four HTTP verbs.
-Those resources are therefore linked to several aspect resources, each of them reprenseting only one aspect of the original resource.
+Those resources are therefore linked to one or several aspect resources, each of them representing an additional aspect of the original resource.

 As a convention, a resource with aspect resources will have a URI ended with ‘/’, and all its aspect resources will have a suffix starting with ‘@’.
 The number, types and names of aspect resources depends only on the type of the original resource.
 Aspect resources are automatically created and deleted with the original resource and can not be created or deleted independandly.

-A trace has exactly two aspect resources called @about and @obsels.
-If the URI of the trace is http://example.com/ws1/t01/, the URI of the aspect resources will be http://example.com/ws1/t01/@about and http://example.com/ws1/t01/@obsels, respectively.
-The first one holds the metadata about the trace (date of creation, compliance with its model, etc.), while the second one holds its obsel collection.
+A trace has exactly two aspect resources called @obsels and @stats.
+If the URI of the trace is http://example.com/ws1/t01/, the URI of the aspect resources will be http://example.com/ws1/t01/@obsels and http://example.com/ws1/t01/@stats, respectively.
+The first one holds its obsel collection, while the second one holds some general statistics about the trace.

-Resource representations in kTBS are typically in RDF (except for some aspect resources), either using the standard RDF/XML syntax, or the alternative Turtle syntax.
-Note also that the N3 syntax is supported, as it is a superset of Turtle.
+Resource representations in kTBS are typically in RDF (except for some aspect resources), and represented by default in JSON-LD.
+Through content-negotoation, other syntaxes can be used, such as RDF/XML, Turtle or N-Triples.
 Support for additional mimetypes can be added to kTBS by using the

 The representations in GET and PUT requests are about existing resources with a known URI.
 It is therefore quite straightforward to represent those resources in RDF: they appear in the graph as a URI node, and the arcs in the graph represent their relations with other resources and literals.
 Depending on the type of the represented resources, some representation constraints (see below) may apply to the structure of the graph.